bit-current/dtune/README.md

-## Hivetrain Mission
-**Hivetrain** is dedicated to developing a decentralized model training platform on the Bittensor network.
+I asked some people to send ## Hivetrain Mission **Hivetrain** is dedicated to developing a decentralized model training platform on the Commune network.
 Our goal is to establish a scalable system that fosters collaboration among AI experts to build advanced multimodal models.
 We prioritize rewarding contributors for both their computational contributions and their innovations in model advancement.

 ## Distributed Continual Pretraining Subnet
 **Distributed Continual Pretraining** represents a cutting-edge approach within our network aimed at perpetual training and finetuning of foundational models.
 This initiative seeks to democratize access to large-scale open-source language models, challenging the existing monopolies held by proprietary entities.